aristotle23/clafiya/README.md

 ## Clarifya

-This is a minimal API just for Login, Registration and retrieving user data (ME) and access token.
-It was made using of Laravel Passport.
+This is a minimal API just for Login, Registration and retrieving user data and access token (ME).
+It was developed using Laravel Passport.

 <b>For complete API documentation, Visit the link below</b>